plone/documentation/docs/contributing/first-time.md

 # First-time contributors

-This chapter provides guidance to first-time contributors to Plone and all its packages and repositories under the Plone GitHub organization.
+This chapter provides guidance to first-time contributors to Plone and all its projects and repositories under the Plone GitHub organization.

 It is assumed that the first-time contributor has already {doc}`installed Plone <../install/index>` on their development machine, has a GitHub account, and has basic knowledge of using git and GitHub.